Heckie75/voltcraft-sem-6000/README.md

 ## Getting help

-In order to get an overview of the full feature set enter the following:
+To get an overview of the full feature set enter the following:
 ```
 $ ./sem-6000.exp fr --help
 Usage: <mac/alias> <pin> --<command1> <parameters...> --<command2>